 ATTACHMENT 2.
-UNACCEPTABLE/INAPPROPRIATE USE OF ICT FACILITIES create or exchange messages that are offensive, harassing, obscene or threatening
+UNACCEPTABLE/INAPPROPRIATE USE OF ICT FACILITIES

-Users of the ICT facilities (and in particular, the internet, email and social media) provided by an ECKA service must not:
+Users of the ICT facilities (and in particular, the internet, email and social media) provided by ECKA must not:

-- create, copy, transmit or retransmit chain emails (refer to Definitions), spam (refer to Definitions) or other unauthorised mass communication - use the ICT facilities as a platform to gain unauthorised access to other systems - carry out activities that are illegal, inappropriate or offensive to fellow employees or the public.
+- create or exchange messages that are offensive, harassing, obscene or threatening - create, copy, transmit or retransmit chain emails (refer to Definitions), spam (refer to Definitions) or other unauthorised mass communication - use the ICT facilities as a platform to gain unauthorised access to other systems - carry out activities that are illegal, inappropriate or offensive to fellow employees or the public.
 Such activities include, but are not limited to, hate speech or material that ridicules/discriminates against others on the basis of race, nationality, creed, religion, ability/disability, gender or sexual orientation - use the ICT facilities to access, download, create, store or distribute illegal, offensive, obscene or objectionable material (including pornography and sexually explicit material).
-It will not be a defence to claim that the recipient was a consenting adult - use the ICT facilities to make any personal communication that could suggest that such communication was made in that person's official capacity as an employee or volunteer of an ECKA service conduct any outside business or engage in activities related to employment with another organisation play games use the facilities to assist any election campaign or lobby any government organisation exchange any confidential or sensitive information held by an ECKA service unless authorised as part of their duties publish the service's email address on a 'private' business card harass, slander, intimidate, embarrass, defame, vilify, seek to offend or make threats against another person or group of people breach copyright laws through making copies of, or transmitting, material or commercial software.
+It will not be a defence to claim that the recipient was a consenting adult - use the ICT facilities to make any personal communication that could suggest that such communication was made in that person's official capacity as an employee or volunteer of ECKA - conduct any outside business or engage in activities related to employment with another organisation - play games - use the facilities to assist any election campaign or lobby any government organisation - exchange any confidential or sensitive information held by ECKA unless authorised as part of their duties - publish the service's email address on a 'private' business card - harass, slander, intimidate, embarrass, defame, vilify, seek to offend or make threats against another person or group of people - breach copyright laws through making copies of, or transmitting, material or commercial software.